 This program represents one of our principal efforts to return value to our stockholders.
-We repurchased 1,140,753 shares under this program in the first six months of fiscal year 2019 for \$49.7 million.
-In the first six months of fiscal year 2018, we repurchased 312,304 shares under this program for \$10.4 million.
-As of July 29, 2018, remaining authorization under this program was \$247.3 million.
+We repurchased 1,677,433 shares under this program in the first nine months of fiscal year 2019 for \$79.7 million.
+In the first nine months of fiscal year 2018, we repurchased 312,304 shares under this program for \$10.4 million.
+As of October 28, 2018, remaining authorization under this program was \$217.3 million.

-Credit Facilities
+Credit Facility

-On November 15, 2016 (the "Closing Date"), we entered into an amended and restated credit agreement (the "Credit Agreement") to refinance our prior credit agreement.
+On November 15, 2016 (the "Closing Date"), we, with certain of our domestic subsidiaries as guarantors, entered into an amended and restated credit agreement ("Credit Agreement") with the lenders party thereto (the "Lenders") and HSBC Bank USA, National Association, as administrative agent, swing line lender and letter of credit issuer ("Administrative Agent"), consisting of senior secured term loans in an aggregate principal amount of \$150.0 million (the "Term Loans") and senior secured revolving commitments in an aggregate principal amount of \$250.0 million (the "Revolving Loans" and together with the Term Loans, the "Credit Facility").
+Up to \$40.0 million of the Revolving Loans may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Loans may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars ("Alternative Currencies").
+The Credit Facility is scheduled to mature on November 12, 2021.
 We accounted for the Credit Agreement as a debt modification.
-Pursuant to the Credit Agreement, the Lenders provided us with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate principal amount of \$150.0 million (the "Term Loans") and revolving commitments in an aggregate principal amount of \$250.0 million (the "Revolving Credit Facility").
-Up to \$40.0 million of the Revolving Credit Facility may be used to obtain letters of credit, up to \$25.0 million of the Revolving Credit Facility may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Credit Facility may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars ("Alternative Currencies").
-Each of the credit facilities is scheduled to mature on November 12, 2021.

-As of July 29, 2018 we have \$123.8 million outstanding under our Term Loans and \$97.0 million outstanding under our Revolving Credit Facility.
+As of October 28, 2018 we have \$120.0 million outstanding under our Term Loans and \$97.0 million outstanding under our Revolving Loans.

-As of July 29, 2018, \$153.0 million of the Revolving Credit Facility were undrawn.
-The proceeds of the revolving credit facilities may be used by us for capital expenditures, permitted acquisitions, permitted dividends, working capital and general corporate purposes.
+As of October 28, 2018, \$153.0 million of the Revolving Loans were undrawn.
+The proceeds of the Revolving Loans may be used by us for capital expenditures, permitted acquisitions, permitted dividends, working capital and general corporate purposes.

-The Credit Agreement provides that, subject to certain conditions, we may request, at any time and from time to time, the establishment of one or more additional term loan facilities and/or increases to the Revolving Credit Facility in an aggregate principal amount not to exceed the sum of (a) \$150.0 million and (b) the aggregate principal amount of all voluntary prepayments of Term Loans made prior to the date of incurrence of such additional term loan facilities and/or increases to the Revolving Credit Facility; however, the Lenders are not required to provide such increase upon our request.
+The Credit Agreement provides that, subject to certain conditions, we may request, at any time and from time to time, the establishment of one or more additional term loan facilities and/or increases to the Revolving Loans in an aggregate principal amount not to exceed the sum of (a) \$150.0 million and (b) the aggregate principal amount of all voluntary prepayments of Term Loans made prior to the date of incurrence of such additional term loan facilities and/or increases to the Revolving Loans; however, the Lenders are not required to provide such increase upon our request.

-Interest on loans made under the Credit Agreement in U.S. Dollars accrues, at our option, at a rate per annum equal to (1) the Base Rate (as defined below) plus a margin ranging from 0.25% to 1.25% depending upon our consolidated leverage ratio or (2) LIBOR (determined with respect to deposits in U.S. Dollars) for an interest period to be selected by us plus a margin ranging from 1.25% to 2.25% depending upon our consolidated leverage ratio (such margin, the "Applicable Margin").
+Interest on loans made under the Credit Facility in U.S. Dollars accrues, at our option, at a rate per annum equal to (1) the Base Rate (as defined below) plus a margin ranging from 0.25% to 1.25% depending upon our consolidated leverage ratio or (2) LIBOR (determined with respect to deposits in U.S. Dollars) for an interest period to be selected by us plus a margin ranging from 1.25% to 2.25% depending upon our consolidated leverage ratio (such margin, the "Applicable Margin").
 The "Base Rate" is equal to a fluctuating rate equal to the highest of (a) the prime rate of the Administrative Agent, (b) 1⁄2 of 1% above the federal funds effective rate published by the Federal Reserve Bank of New York and (c) one-month LIBOR (determined with respect to deposits in U.S. Dollars) plus 1.00%.